 HIV is still the number one killer of adolescents in Africa

 When we started in 2002, our programmes focussed on HIV education, but now our coaches are trained to deliver information and services on a whole range of Sexual and Reproductive Health and Rights issues to help end the HIV epidemic, including contraception, family planning, Gender-Based Violence (GBV), Female Genital Mutilation (FGM), Child Marriage and girls’ empowerment.

 Building resilience to HIV and keeping young people safe from other sexual health issues requires an holistic approach that helps young people overcome challenges in their communities.
 It is not enough to simply offer information and services.

 We seek to understand the barriers our players face when trying to access those services and our programmes aim to give young people tools to help them take control of their own sexual health and make safer sexual decisions throughout their lives.

 Each football drill contains a sexual health message that unfolds as you play.
 For example a ball might represent a condom, and you can only play if you have the ball.
 This reinforces the importance of condoms during “play”, ie sexual relationships.

 Drills are designed to be fun and interactive, so young people learn about sexual health through play, in a way they enjoy, remember and understand.

 Through the messages in these drills, we inform and challenge young players to make safer decisions, limiting the impact of HIV and poor sexual health within their families and communities.

-We work closely with a range of local partners, from grassroots community based organisations to international NGOs and government ministries.
-These partners advise us on local HIV and sexual health priorities, and help us find and develop football coaches in their regions, and allow us to reach thousands of young Africans every year.
+We work closely with a range of local partners, from grassroots Community-Based Organisations to international NGOs and government ministries.
+These partners advise us on their local HIV and SRHR priorities, and help us identify and train football coaches in their regions.
+This model allows us to reach thousands of young Africans every year.
+See our partners here.